05

 𝐃𝐇𝐑𝐔𝐕

-I couldn't comprehend why I had unleashed such hurtful words upon her.
+I couldn’t comprehend why I had unleashed such hurtful words upon her.
 I agree; I hate her.
 I loathe her for the reason that she is so pure, unlike her father, who is a betrayer in distinction.
+However, the moment I saw tears shimmering in her beautiful sapphire eyes, reality crashed down on me like a tidal wave.
+I had never witnessed her cry since the day our paths first crossed, and now, as I stood there, the enormity of what I had done to that vibrant spirit began to haunt me as I remembered her teary eyes.

 But instead of confronting them, I retreated to the sanctuary of my home, a silent observer, waiting for her return.
 From my hidden vantage point by the gate, I could see the world outside while remaining unseen.

 When she finally returned, accompanied by that person, a tempest of anger boiled within me as I watched her carefree demeanor, so close to him, so intimate.
-Even now, his back was facing me.

-Aaryan had started calling Esha 'sister-in-law' after learning from our parents that she was to be my future wifeβ€”a notion I had never fully embraced or agreed to.
+Aaryan had started calling Esha ‘sister-in-law’ after learning from our parents that she was to be my future wife—a notion I had never fully embraced or agreed to.

 I patted his head and lied, “I already congratulated her, Aaryan.”